The Biggest Home in Each State That Will Stun You

 Gray Towers Castle, Pennsylvania

 Gray Towers Castle was built by Horace Trumbauer and completed in 1896.
 Trumbauer also built Lynnewood Hall in Pennsylvania.
 Gray Towers is 66,341 square feet and is the 18th largest house in the U.S. Trumbauer was just 23 when he started building the castle for William Welsh Harrison, a sugar refining magnate.
 The castle became part of the Arcadia University campus in Glenside, Pennsylvania in 1929.
 The castle is rumored to have been built without a single nail and there are several stories of the castle being haunted.
+These are real-life haunted houses you need to see.

 Winterthur in little, old Delaware is the third-largest home in the U.S. with 96,582 square feet.
 It shouldn’t be a surprise that it was built for the du Pont family and was completed in 1932.
 The Georgian Revival style home has become a museum of objects used in America from 1640 to 1860.
 The home, which du Pont opened to the public in 1951 to view the more than 90,000 objects set in one of the 175 period-room displays.
 The estate sits on 979 acres and includes 60 acres of naturalistic gardens.